yogidevendra/docs/docs/configuration.md

 * *DT_GATEWAY_HEAP_MEM* &ndash; Maximum heap size allocated to DT Gateway service.
 Default is 1024m.
 * *DT_GATEWAY_DEBUG* &ndash; Set to 1 to enable additional debug information in the dtgateway.log
-* *DT_CLASSPATH* &ndash; Classpath used to load additional jars or properties for dtcli and dtgateway
+* *DT_CLASSPATH* &ndash; Classpath used to load additional jars or properties for Apex CLI and dtgateway
 * *DT_LOG_DIR* &ndash; Directory for log files
 * *DT_RUN_DIR* &ndash; Directory for process id and other temporary files created at run time